Communications and Society Program

 The Report of the Forum, Freedom and Connectivity: Advancing the Freedom to Communicate in the Americas, was released at the Aspen Institute in Washington, D.C. on October 1, 2012.
 The event featured a presentation a conversation with Ricardo Salinas, CEO of Grupo Salinas, Alec Ross, Senior Advisor to the Secretary of State, Sergio Sarmiento, Syndicated Columnist and Radio and TV Host and President of Caminos de la Libertad, and Charlie Firestone, Executive Director of the Aspen Institute Communications and Society Program.
 Watch the discussion.
 Also see: Press release.
 El informe en español.

-The Report and its findings were presented the following week to Aurelio Nuño of the transition team of Mexico's President-Elect Enrique Peña Nieto, and an audience of invited guests, at a special event in Mexico City.
+The Report and its findings were presented the following week to Aurelio Nuño Mayer of the transition team of Mexico's President-Elect Enrique Peña Nieto, and an audience of invited guests, at a special event in Mexico City.
 "If there’s going to be movement and change," Charlie Firestone said during his presentation, "you need a multi-stakeholder group to come together and address it and call for such a change."
 He added that all societal stakeholders need to "buy-in to a comprehensive strategy for change."
-Nuño, head of the education transition for the government-elect, said "this project of freedom and connectivity seems key, in this sense.
+Nuño, who led Peña Nieto's transition team in education before being named as the president's chief of staff, said "this project of freedom and connectivity seems key, in this sense.
 If this right [to communicate] cannot grow, we are not growing in complete or total freedom.
 And in this sense having a project like the one that has been enumerated here is fundamental to achieving greater freedom in this country."
 Watch the event.
 Mira el evento.

 Freedom and Connectivity: Advancing the Freedom to Communicate in the Americas addresses critical deficits in connectivity and the freedom to communicate in the Western Hemisphere.
 The report highlights connectivity, competition, censorship and protection of journalists as key areas for action and calls on government leaders to move communications issues to the top of national agendas and partner with other societal stakeholders to develop digital infrastructure, tools and human capacity.
-The report cites specific opportunities for action in Mexico, where a new government will be sworn in on December 1, 2012.
+The report cites specific opportunities for action in Mexico.

 For more information about the Forum, please contact senior project manager Kiahna Williams.